P-p-H-d/mlib/README.md

 A linked list is a linear collection of elements, in which each element points to the next, all representing a sequence.

-#### LIST\_DEF(name, type, [, oplist])
+#### LIST\_DEF(name, type [, oplist])
-#### LIST\_DEF\_AS(name, name\_t, name\_it\_t, type, [, oplist])
+#### LIST\_DEF\_AS(name, name\_t, name\_it\_t, type [, oplist])

 LIST\_DEF defines the singly linked list named 'name##\_t' that contains objects of type 'type' and the associated methods as "static inline" functions.
 'name' shall be a C identifier that will be used to identify the list.
-It will be used to create all the types and functions to handle the container.
+It will be used to create all the types (including the iterator) and functions to handle the container.
 This definition shall be done once per name and per compilation unit.
-It also define the iterator name##\_it\_t and its associated methods as "static inline" functions.

 A fundamental property of a list is that the objects created within the list will remain at their initialized address, and won't moved due to operations done on the list (except if it is removed).
+Therefore a returned pointer to an element of the container remains valid until this element is destroyed in the container.

 The type oplist is expected to have at least the following operators (INIT\_SET, SET and CLEAR).
-If there is no given oplist, the basic oplist for basic C types is used or a globally registered oplist is used if there is one available.
+If there is no oplist parameter, a globally registered oplist associated to the type is used if possible, or the basic oplist for basic C types is used.
-The created methods use the operators to init, set and clear the contained object.
+This oplist will be used to handle internally the object type.

 For this structure, the back is always the first element, and the front is the last element: the list grows from the back.
+Therefore, the iteration of this container using iterators will go from the back to the front element (contrary to an array).

+Even if it provides random access functions, theses access are slow (linear access) and should be avoided: it iterates linearly over all the elements of the container until it reaches the requested element.
+The size method has the same drawback.

+The push / pop methods of the container always operate on the back of the container.

 Example: